 The Cancer Treatment Outcome Transparency Act

-The Cancer Treatment Outcome Transparency Act (aka The Cancer TOT Act) will create the first nationwide Treatment-Specific Cancer Registry tracking both survival rates and side-effect rates of FDA-approved cancer treatments.
+The Cancer Treatment Outcome Transparency Act (aka the Cancer TOT Act) will create the first nationwide Cancer Treatment Outcome Registry.

 1

-To protect the rights and safety of consumers of cancer treatments through publicly available and easy-to-understand data visualizations that will allow cancer patients and their families to understand the risks vs. benefits of different treatments and combination treatment protocols.
+To protect the rights and safety of cancer treatment consumers through publicly available and easy-to-understand data visualizations that will allow cancer patients and their families to understand the risks vs. benefits of different treatments and combination treatment protocols.

 2